 - Dedicated Butler Service

-4 elegantly decorated and plush suites offer sumptuous accommodation to the guest in their tastefully furnished interiors equipped with modern amenities.
-All suites come with double bed with a maximum capacity of 8 passengers.
+4 elegantly decorated and plush suites offer sumptuous accommodation to the guest in their tastefully furnished interiors with modern amenities.
+All suites have a double bed with a maximum capacity of 8 passengers.

 Some of the plush amenities in suites of Maharajas’ Express include: